Battle rap: Battle rap leagues

-Leagues such as King of the Dot (Canada), and Don't Flop (U.K.), which all started in 2008, with Ultimate Rap League (N.Y.) in 2009, furthered the popularity of battle rap via video hosting website YouTube, brand marketing, and creating divisions across their home nations and beyond.
+Leagues such as Grind Time Now (U.S.), King of the Dot (Canada), and Don't Flop (U.K.), which all started in 2008, with Ultimate Rap League (N.Y.) in 2009, furthered the popularity of battle rap via video hosting website YouTube, brand marketing, and creating divisions across their home nations and beyond.

-King of the Dot's Travis Fleetwood, a.k.a.
-Organik, built a reputation as one of Canada's elite battle emcees with 4 wins at the Toronto-based freestyle competition Proud 2B Eh Battle MC, where he met a local producer/DJ by the name of RyanPVP.
-They teamed up to put together the first event which was initially intended to be a flash mob style event at Yonge-Dundas Square in downtown Toronto.
+King of the Dot's Travis Fleetwood, also known as Organik, built a reputation as one of Canada's elite battle emcees with 4 wins at the Toronto-based freestyle competition Proud 2B Eh Battle MC, where he met a local producer/DJ by the name of RyanPVP.
+They teamed up to put together the first event which was initially intended to be a flash-mob-style event at Yonge–Dundas Square (now Sankofa Square) in downtown Toronto.
 However, the police presence and private security at the location forced the event to move down the road to an alley beside radio station Flow 93.5.
-After a few events at that location, they were unable to accommodate the growing crowds, so Organik opted to re-locate to Alexandra Park for the wide open space and gritty location.
-The crisp visuals and production value, as well as local celebrity guest judges contributed to King of the Dot's rise.
+After a few events at that location, they were unable to accommodate the growing crowds, so Organik opted to relocate to Alexandra Park for the wide open space and gritty location.
+The crisp visuals and production value, as well as local celebrity guest judges, contributed to King of the Dot's rise.

 Smack and Ultimate Rap League (URL) are New York-based battle leagues.
-Rappers included Aye Verb (StreetStatus), Conceited (LionsDen), DNA (GrindTimeNow) Hitman Holla (StreetStatus), Tay Roc (LionsDen), Hollow Da Don (GrindTimeNow) and many more.
+Rappers included Aye Verb (StreetStatus), Conceited (LionsDen), DNA (Grind Time Now) Hitman Holla (StreetStatus), Tay Roc (LionsDen), Hollow Da Don (Grind Time Now) and many more.